allegroai/clearml-docs/docs/webapp/pipelines/webapp_pipeline_viewing.md

 ![Step info](../../img/webapp_pipeline_step_info.png)

-To return to viewing the run’s information, click the pipeline graph, outside any of the steps.
+To return to viewing the run's information, click the pipeline graph, outside any of the steps.

 ### Run and Step Details Panel